-Note: The color-picker doesn’t work for Card type as their colors are set at the admin level.
+Note: The color-picker doesn’t work for Card types as their colors are set at the admin level.

-A card can be identified from the many fields, and tags is one such field that can be used to sort the cards.
-Tagging can be a great way to associate cards with a release, sub-tasks to a story, feature, or board, etc. You can ‘tag’ a card with any value/label you want, or as many as you want to retrieve the card specifically during search or board filtering on tags.
+A card can be identified from the many fields, and tags are one such field that can be used to sort the cards.
+Tagging can be a great way to associate cards with a release, sub-tasks to a story, feature, board, etc. You can ‘tag’ a card with any value/label you want or as many as you want to retrieve the card specifically during the search or board filtering on tags.

 We have an incredibly diverse set of customers, so we have added it as a preference so you can enable tagging only if your enterprise needs it.
 If you have not enabled the preference, you will not be able to see the Tag icon.